-The purpose of Vision Zero Community Pairing Pilot is to provide Vision Zero communities with a platform for sharing information and practices, assessing strategies and actions, and forging beneficial learning relationships among Vision Zero peers.
+The Vision Zero Community Pairing Program provides a platform for sharing information and best practices, assessing strategies and actions, and forging beneficial learning relationships among Vision Zero peers.
 The ultimate goal of the Program is to create and foster long-term partnerships to save lives from traffic-related crashes.

-In implementing the Pilot, the FHWA adapted select elements from a model in North Carolina.
-This model focuses on collaborative Vision Zero planning and work that the University of Carolina at Chapel Hill has been developing for the past few years.
+In 2022, FHWA piloted the Community Pairing Program.
+FHWA adapted select elements from a model in North Carolina.
+This model focuses on collaborative Vision Zero planning and work, which the University of Carolina at Chapel Hill has been developing for the past several years.

 - Richmond, VA and Tampa, FL: mentor/mentee